Manitosh-Paul/ManitoshPaul/README.md

 ├── projects.html          # Projects page
 ├── contact.html           # Contact page with a form
-├── css/                   # Directory for all CSS files │   ├── responsive         # Directory for all Css files for responsive design │   ├── style.css          # Main stylesheet
+├── css/                   # Directory for all CSS files │   ├── responsive/         # Directory for all Css files for responsive design │   ├── style.css          # Main stylesheet
 │   ├── universal.css      # Uinversal Styles
 ├── js/                    # Directory for JavaScript files